cvitter/mattermost-jira-bridge/README.md

 1. Log into the machine that will host the Python Flask application;
 2. Clone this repository to your machine: `git clone https://github.com/cvitter/mattermost-jira-bridge.git`;
+3. Create a webhook in Mattermost to accept posts from JIRA (**Note**: You will need the URL for this webhook when configuring the application below.)

 ## Configuration